pombredanne/github-user-growth/readme.md

 	F-statistic: 52.21 on 1 and 32 DF,  p-value: 3.303e-08

 Note the that the interest rate decreases by about 0.15% every month.
-The plots makes that relationship look very strong and also like assumptions approximate linearity, homoskedasticity (unvarying variance), &c. are valid.
+The plots (github-growth[1-4].pdf) make that relationship look very strong and makes the assumptions approximate linearity, homoskedasticity (unvarying variance), &c. seem valid.

 I tried converting to a continuous interest formula, (That's what's in my notebook.) but I didn't get very far.
 So I did monthly compounding;